abiyfantaye/DFSR/README.md

     `$ ./Allwclean`\
     `$ ./Allwmake`

 The turbulence generator is now fully embedded in OpenFOAM and can be launched as `DFSRTurb` in serial or parallel.
-If you have trouble installing this application, please drop an email to amelaku@uwo.ca or fantayeabiy@gmail.com .
+If you have trouble installing this application, please drop an email to amelaku@uwo.ca .

 ## Simulation Example
 Directory tree of `example/openTerrain`: